melezhik/swat/README.md

 Using set_response means that you never make a real request to a web application, but instead set response on your own side.

 This feature is helpful when you need to mock up http responses instead of having them requested from a real web application.
-For example in absense of an access to a tested application or if response is too slow or it involves too much data which make it hard to execute a swat stories often.
+For example in abcense of an access to a tested application or if response is too slow or it involves too much data which make it hard to execute a swat stories often.

 This is an example of setting server response inside swat hook: